PhilAldridge/Academy-PhotoApp/README.md

 # Hack Day 1 Boilerplate

 ## Branch Repository
-Click on master, and in the dropdown create a new branch named after your team name (only one person should do this!)
+Click on master - one person should create a develop branch for your team

 ##Clone Repository & Setup
 In your new branch, click *Clone* button